datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_f5736886c8e87acf53d47e387c9cdcad.md

 `@script`
-So far for this report, we have handled null values and converted data types.
-We're almost done.
-In previous exercises, may have noticed that some of the strings looked odd, which is common in practice.
-To clean these messy strings, we need to leverage STRONG PARSING functions.
+In the previous lesson, you may have noticed that some of the strings looked messy, which is common in practice.
+To clean these messy strings, we need to leverage string functions.

 ---